tobek/laminae/notes.md

 - Place where certain maneuvers can temporarily slow or stop time or physical forces in a very localized area
 - Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, CNP, NED, LED
     + maybe some other perception issue
+    + the "three perfections" - a poet, a calligrapher, and a painter, for chinese artwork. multiple sense-missing people get together to create something
 - someone who has one squad each of blind, deaf, numb, untasting/unsmelling guards. (maybe the deaf ones close by, so the villain can converse privately. maybe the blind ones near all the entrances). or rather guilds, each petitioner must relinquish one sense. maybe NND, LEP
 - some 3-headed god represents C/P/D all in one? (a simple farmer, 3 headed, 6 armed, see Dattatreya?) but it's a sham. where?
 - Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how